wragge/dfat-documents-web/_volumes/volume-7-1944/242-memorandum-by-tange.md

 5 An unsigned and undated copy of 'The Bretton Woods Conference' is on the file cited in note 1.

-6 A marginal note read 'White &amp; Vinson'.
+6 A marginal note read 'White  & Vinson'.
 Dr Fred M. Vinson, Director, U.S. Office of Economic Stabilization and Dr Harry D.

 White were Vice-Chairman and Member, respectively, of the U.S.